Helping you succeed in life's financial journey

 Are you a job-hopper or a long-termer?

 In the past, floating from job to job used to be a black mark on a resume, as employers often saw it as a sign of ‘disloyalty’.

 Things have changed over the years, with Millennials job-hopping more frequently than previous generations.
-But while it is common these days, keep in mind that switching jobs too often may impact your ability to achieve certain financial goals… Like getting a good deal on your mortgage, for example.
+But while it is common these days, keep in mind that switching jobs too often may impact your ability to achieve certain financial goals… Like getting a mortgage, for example.
 We’ll come to this in just a moment, but first, a little bit of context is necessary.

 A ‘job-hopping’ country?

 In 2011, Statistics NZ found that the most common amount of time New Zealanders spent in a job was one to three months, especially among 15 to 24 year-old workers.
 But young employees are not the only ones switching jobs at a rapid pace.
 According to a survey conducted in 2012 by online recruiter Seek, 51% of all Kiwis surveyed had started their role less than two years before, and 43% were planning to transfer to a new job within a year.
 If you’re a job-hopper you’re certainly not alone.
 Nonetheless, bear in mind that this might affect your mortgage application, and here’s how…